 Research/Career Interests:

 I am an anthropologist with expertise in food studies, medical anthropology, and the social study of science.
-For the past twenty years I have carried out ethnographic research on the fields of nutrition and public health in Guatemala, resulting in dozens of peer reviewed publications and two books.
-I have long-term interest in translational medicine, the racialized and gendered figurations of 'the body' in health sciences, and feminist research methods.
+For the past twenty years I have carried out ethnographic research on the fields of nutrition and public health in Guatemala, resulting in dozens of peer-reviewed publications, an edited volume, and two books.
+I am starting a new research project that explores cultural memory and nuclear history in South Dakota.

 I hold a PhD in Sociocultural Anthropology from New York University; a Masters in Latin American Studies from Stanford University; and undergraduate degrees in Human Biology and Anthropological Sciences from Stanford University.
-I was raised at the edge of wilderness on an island in Alaska-- an experience that has shaped my lifelong interest in urbanization, development, and the violence of settler colonialism.
-Before joining the faculty at OSU, I spent seven years at the University of Amsterdam.
+I was raised at the edge of wilderness on an island in Alaska-- an experience that has shaped my lifelong interest in urbanization, development, and settler colonialism.
+Before joining the faculty at Oregon State, I spent seven years at the University of Amsterdam.

 Research: